Slow Cooker Turkey Wild Rice Soup

 - 2 cloves garlic minced

 - 1 bay leaf

-- 2 cups chopped or shredded leftover turkey (breast or thigh meat)
+- 2 cups leftover turkey chopped or shredded (dark and/or white meat)